How to Get a Job as a Business Operations Manager

 What is the Job Like?

-Operations managers need to interface with all the different departments within an organization, including specialties as diverse as marketing, sales, and human resources, and interact with customers and suppliers.
+Operations managers must communicate with people in every department of an organization, and they create policies for how employees should communicate with each other while working to complete a task.
+You may be required to understand and anticipate the needs of employees in a variety of specialties, including marketing, sales and human resources.
+Operations managers may also interact with customers and suppliers.
 "There's a lot of collaboration.
-You need good speaking skills and good teambuilding skills," says Schaudt.
+You need good speaking skills and good teambuilding skills," Schaudt says.
 "You have to be very adaptable and agile in the workplace.
 Conditions are changing, in some cases every five minutes, and so you have to be able to adapt and overcome those challenges and obstacles throughout the day."
-You will need to formulate new policies and make decisions, often quickly, in order to meet the goals of the company.
-Long hours, including evenings and weekends, and extensive travel to meet with customers, staff, and other executives is standard.
-There may be intense pressure to succeed, but you can expect sometimes significant compensation if you exceed expectations.
+Long hours and extensive travel are common, and there may be intense pressure to meet the company's goals.
+But if you're able to successfully formulate new policies that make the company more profitable, you can earn significant compensation.